This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 An experienced Missouri cerebral palsy lawyer knows how to find the necessary evidence for malpractice while utilizing resources and experience to give you a better chance of winning a medical malpractice lawsuit.

 Lawyers also help families of disabled children with other financial and legal actions.
-They can help you set up a trust for your child’s care, for instance.
+For instance, they can help you set up a trust for your child’s care.
 They can also help you prepare legal documents for care and guardianship.

-If your child experiences discrimination, the right lawyer will make sure it stops and that your child has access and opportunity, just like anyone else.
+If your child experiences discrimination, the right lawyer will ensure it stops and that your child has access and opportunity, just like anyone else.

 Medical Malpractice Laws in Missouri

-You’ll likely make better choices if you have some understanding of the laws in Missouri regarding medical malpractice, especially those that can restrict your search for justice.
+You’ll likely make better choices if you understand the laws in Missouri regarding medical malpractice, especially those that can restrict your search for justice.

 For instance, in Missouri, the statute of limitations on malpractice cases is two years from when the negligence occurred.
 But, for minors, you have until their twelfth birthday, which gives you some more time.